-(and Plotting star exoplanet) data is a fairly natural application for a tool such Datascape as the data is inherently 3D.
-We've used the HYG catalogue which shows the brightest 120,000 or so stars visible from Earth and plotted them in Datascape, using the colour mapping to reflect stars temperature/colour.
+Plotting (and star exoplanet) data is a fairly natural application for a tool 3D such as Datascape as the data is inherently 3D.
+We've used the HYG catalogue which shows the brightest 120,000 or so stars visible from Earth and plotted them in Datascape, using the colour mapping to reflect the stars temperature/colour.